Substance Abuse and Addiction Treatment Resources in Rochester

 Alcohol & Drug Rehab Centers in Rochester, Michigan

 While there are no treatment clinics in Rochester itself, there are numerous facilities in Oakland County and also in the adjacent counties of Wayne and Macomb.
-These facilities can be grouped into those offering residential treatment, those providing partial hospitalization and outpatient facilities.
+These facilities can be grouped into those offering residential treatment, as well as those providing partial hospitalization and outpatient facilities.
 The type of treatment also varies in intensity and duration.
 Patients seeking help should obtain counseling as to the best form of treatment for their particular condition.

 Rochester Residential Treatment Programs

 Residential clinics are generally recognized as being the first choice when considering the treatment of patients suffering from severe and intense drug and alcohol dependence.
 The duration of treatment depends upon the patient’s condition.
 For mild cases of substance dependence, a relatively short treatment of 28 days may be effective, while those who are heavy users or whose dependence is severe, benefit more from stays of up to 90 days and in some instances even longer.
-Because patient’s individual needs differ, inpatient drug rehab in Rochester, MI is often individualized.
+Because patient’s individual needs differ, inpatient drug rehab is often individualized.
 All will start with a period of detoxification, unless this has already been completed.
-This is followed by a period of intense individual and group therapy, the purpose of which is to rebuild self-esteem, help patients understand the reasons for substance abuse and to develop coping skills so they don’t relapse.
+This is followed by a period of intense individual and group therapy, the purpose of which is to rebuild self-esteem, help patients understand the reasons for substance abuse, and to develop coping skills so they don’t relapse.